jai7359/jai7359/README.md

 - 👋 Hi, I’m @jai7359
-- 👀 I’m interested in ...
+- 👀 I’m interested in ...web devlopment.
-- 🌱 I’m currently learning ...data structure and algoritms
+- 🌱 I’m currently learning ...data structure and algoritms in c#
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ...search me on google

 <!---
 jai7359/jai7359 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.